Out-of-Band Modality Synergy Based Multi-User Beam Prediction and Proactive BS Selection with Zero Pilot Overhead: Simulation Results

-Furthermore, to evaluate the effectiveness of the MoE structure, we replace the MoE structure of the proposed BEM-GBPN with two MLPs, consisting of $(256,32,1)$ and $(256, 128, 64)$ neurons, for the beamforming gain and optimal beam predictions, respectively.
-As shown in Fig. \ref{Beam_test_acc2}, the proposed BEM-GBPN achieves an accurate Top-$1$ beam prediction performance, which is $4\%$ higher and $14\%$ higher than that of the BEM-GBPN without the MoE structure and the BB-GBPN, respectively.
+As shown in Fig. \ref{acc_epochs}, the proposed BEM-GBPN achieves an accurate Top-$1$ beam prediction performance, which is $45\%$ higher and $17.5\%$ higher than that of the BB-GBPN and the VB-GBPN, respectively.
 This indicates that the BEM-based representation method can more effectively represent the spatial distribution characteristics than the bounding box based representation method, since unbalanced numbers of available network inputs in the training dataset will lead to poor generalization in scenarios with variable numbers of users and scatterers.
-In addition, the MoE architecture effectively enhances model performance without significantly increasing model complexity.
-Moreover, the P-GBPN achieves $1.5\%$ better performance than the BEM-GBPN due to the overhead-intensive beam sweeping, while the proposed BEM-GBPN eliminates this requirement and maintains comparable performance.
+While in the VB-GBPN, raw images are directly used as the input without explicitly distinguishing the background, mobile users, and mobile scatterers, which increases the training complexity and degrades the prediction stability.
+In addition, the LB-GBPN achieves a performance comparable to that of the BEM-GBPN with accurate location feedback from the user and PBS, while the proposed BEM-GBPN eliminates the pilot overhead generated by the PBS.
+Moreover, the MoE architecture effectively enhances model performance by $6\%$ without significantly increasing model complexity.